gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article I - Name and Purpose.md

 ## 1.2.1 Violence

-Any crime that is defined by violence is not to be allowed.
+Signed parties are prohibited from participation in crime that is defined by violence.
 This is distinctly different from the right of a member to defend themselves in the face of life threatening danger.
-In such a situation, a party signed to the pact is free to take such actions as to preserve their lives, with all goals being that of de-escalation and extraction from the situation.
+In such a situation, a party signed to the Pact is free to take such actions as to preserve their lives, with all goals being that of de-escalation and extraction from the situation.
 Should the actions taken cause the loss of life, a tribunal of representatives of the signed parties shall take place to determine the merit of the actions, and determined the standing of the signed party within the pact.
+Tribunals are formally defined in Article IV.

-## 1.2.2 The Watch
+## 1.2.2 The Watch and Magisters

 For any industry of crime to exist, there must be a lawful order that opposes them.
 The City Watch ensures a "demand" to meet our "supply".
-As such, they are to be treated as respected rivals.
-Any act that would render a member of the watch temporarily hindered is considered acceptable.
+As such, they along with magisters are to be treated as respected rivals.
+Any act that would render a member of either party temporarily hindered is considered acceptable.
 Any act that would incur bodily harm, with a recovery time of greater than 2 days will be considered a minor infraction of the Pact.
-Any act that would cause loss of employment, permanent injury, or loss of life will be considered immediate grounds for determine forceful termination from the Pact.
-These protections extend to immediate kin of every member of the watch and the judiciary.
+Any act that would cause loss of employment, permanent injury, or loss of life will be considered immediate grounds for forceful termination from the Pact.
+These protections extend to the immediate kin of every member of the watch and the judiciary.

 ## 1.3 The Greater Good